-The fair values of loans and receivables at 31st March have been reviewed and were assessed as being the same as the carrying amounts in the Balance Sheet.
+The fair values of loans and receivables (which are now referred to as financial assets at amortised cost) at 31st March have been reviewed and were assessed as being the same as the carrying amounts in the Balance Sheet.
 Assets are carried in the Balance Sheet at fair value.
 The values are based on the bid price.

 When an asset or liability is translated at balance sheet date the gain / loss is taken as unrealised but when the asset or liability is settled (i.e. received / paid) the gain / loss becomes realised.

 The Fund has not entered into any financial guarantees that are required to be accounted for as financial instruments.